-- A. Set up your plate.
-Be sure to include control wells (untransduced cells) in order to calculate signal-to-back-ground.
-(For details on preparing cells and transduction mix, refer to Day 1 procedure on page 5). - B. Perform titration to determine optimal sensor volume for your cells, as detailed in plate diagram and tables below. - C. For each sensor volume, include a subset of wells that includes 5 $\mu$ l of Rs control receptor included in your kit.
+- i.
+Set up your plate.
+Be sure to include control wells (untransduced cells) in order to calculate signal-to-background.
+(For details on preparing cells and transduction mix, refer to Day 1 procedure on page 5). - ii.
+Perform titration to determine optimal sensor volume for your cells, as detailed in plate diagram and tables below. - iii.
+For each sensor volume, include a subset of wells that includes 5 μl of Rs control receptor included in your kit.
 These wells will be used for your positive control.